-Jon Gruden vs. the Past, Present and Future of the NFL
+The Jon Gruden Time Machine Project

 Coaching Derek Carr, now that's fun.
 Carr is the quarterback Gruden always wanted but never had.

-To some, Gruden and Carr seemed to be an odd match, but they are bringing out one another's best, challenging each other daily.
+To some, Gruden and Carr seemed to be an odd match, but they are bringing out each other's best, challenging each other daily.
 They are the first ones in the office and the first ones on the practice field.
 During OTAs, Carr tried to beat Gruden to the office.
 He set his alarm for 4 a.m. and went straight to his car.
 When he arrived, Gruden's car was already in the lot.

 Back in April, Gruden tried to make it easier for Carr than he did for his quarterbacks in previous jobs by asking for his participation in determining new terminology.
 Gruden, Olson and Carr came up with more concise play calls than Gruden previously used.